Skip to main content

 Pick which tools to expose

 Copilot Studio lets you whitelist specific MCP tools per agent.
-For a runbook authoring assistant, the typical set is ntro_whoami, ntro_tenant_create, ntro_entity_create, ntro_workflow_create, ntro_workflow_deploy, ntro_workflow_run.
+For a runbook authoring assistant, the typical set is ntro_whoami, ntro_tenant_create, ntro_entity_create, ntro_runbook_list, ntro_workflow_create, ntro_workflow_run, and (if external agents are involved) ntro_agent_create.
 Skip ntro_integration_create unless the agent should be able to register data platforms (which usually requires sensitive credentials you’d rather not put through a Copilot prompt).

 5